-During the year, the audit and non-audit fees payable/paid to Ernst & Young, the auditors of the Group, was made up of an audit fee of HK\$4,060,000 and non-audit service fees of approximately HK\$1,541,000, respectively.
+During the year, the audit and non-audit fees payable/paid to Ernst & Young, the auditors of the Group, was made up of an audit fee of HK\$4,300,000 and non-audit service fees of approximately HK\$1,729,000, respectively.
+The non-audit service fees mainly comprised tax compliance, agreed-upon procedures on interim results and certain other agreed-upon procedures.